CHYK-FM: History

+On December 13, 1984, the CRTC approved a number of applications for a number of AM radio stations across Ontario including CFLH Hearst to increase their nighttime power from 250 watts to 1,000 watts.

 Mid-Canada Radio was sold to the Pelmorex Radio Network in 1990.
 Because the radio and television station no longer had common ownership, the radio station's callsign was subsequently changed to CKOY.
 CFLH (1340 kHz) in Hearst later adopted the call sign CHOH, and was converted to 92.9 MHz in 1995, while CFLK in Kapuskasing adopted the call sign CHYK.

 Pelmorex, in turn, sold its stations to the Haliburton Broadcasting Group in 1999.
 CKOY was converted to 104.1 FM, and took over the CHYK callsign from its rebroadcaster in Kapuskasing.
 The Kapuskasing (AM 1230 kHz) rebroadcaster was in turn converted to FM 93.7 MHz in 2003 and later adopted its current callsign CHYX-FM.

 In 2008, Haliburton announced a deal to sell the CHYC stations to Le5 Communications, a firm owned by Sudbury lawyer Paul Lefebvre.
 This deal was approved by the CRTC on October 31, 2008.
 Le5 Communications rebranded the station as Le Loup in early 2009.

 In 2010, Le5 Communications also launched the weekly community newspaper L'Express de Timmins.

 On March 2, 2012, Le5 Communications received approval from the CRTC to change the authorized contours of the station's rebroadcaster in Hearst, by changing the antenna radiation pattern from directional to non-directional, increasing the average effective radiated power (ERP) from 140 to 172 watts (maximum ERP from 140 to 221 watts), decreasing the effective height of antenna above average terrain from 56.6 to 43 metres and relocating the antenna site.

 In 2016, Le5 Communications announced that it was closing the station's transmitters in Hearst and Kapuskasing.

 A historical plaque in the city's Mattagami Park commemorates the station's historic role in the local Franco-Ontarian community.

-Transmitters
+Former Transmitters

-Former rebroadcasters of CHYK-FM Timmins that were shutdown in 2016.
+Former rebroadcasters of CHYK-FM Timmins that were shut down in 2016.